duplode/duplode.github.io/src/posts/what-does-fmap-preserve.md

 ----------------------------

-By identifying the `Functor` context with polymorphic functions, we can also state the conext-preserving trait of `fmap` through commutativity equations like those shown in the above examples.
+By identifying the `Functor` context with polymorphic functions, we can also state the context-preserving trait of `fmap` through commutativity equations like those shown in the above examples.
 For an arbitrary context-probing function `r`, the equation is: